ninrod/rsynced-melpa/melpa/xah-fly-keys-readme.txt

 How to Make the CapsLock Key do Home Key http://ergoemacs.org/misc/capslock_do_home_key.html

 If you have a bug, post on github.
-Or post comment xah-fly-keys home page for small questions.

 For detail about design and other info, see home page at http://ergoemacs.org/misc/ergoemacs_vi_mode.html